 SAP Security governs what data and processes users can access inside an SAP landscape.
+It’s a field that combines several distinct elements of cyber security, ranging from access control to application-level security to data protection.
+SAP security services focus on keeping the system and its data (and as a result, your business) secure from a wide variety of threats while doing as little as possible to disrupt business operations.
 Typically, users are given just enough access to do their jobs.
-In order to understand the basics of how SAP security operates, picture a warehouse with many locked rooms.
+In order to understand the SAP security basics, picture a warehouse with many locked rooms.
 To do a task, a user needs to enter (and have access to) the correct room.

 The job of SAP security services is to make sure each user only has keys to the rooms they’re supposed to be able to access — this way, employees are prevented from accidentally damaging data they shouldn’t have access to (or potentially creating a security issue should they compromise sensitive information).
 Want to know more?